-The Second Circuit then tackled the defendants' argument that the "either directly" modifier "should be read to modify only the immediately preceding clause, 'arising . . . out of other international or foreign financial operations,' and not as modifying the other preceding clauses specifying suits that arise out of 'transactions involving international or foreign banking, or banking in a dependency or insular possession of the United States."
+The Second Circuit then tackled the defendants' argument that the "either directly" modifier "should be read to modify only the immediately preceding clause, 'arising . . . out of other international or foreign financial operations,' and not as modifying the other preceding clauses specifying suits that arise out of 'transactions involving international or foreign banking, or banking in a dependency or insular possession of the United States.'"5

 The Second Circuit held that there was no merit, "grammatical or otherwise," to the argument.
-It's that part of the Second Circuit's decision that's of interest for purposes of this article.
+It's that part of the decision that this article addresses.